FZambia/centrifuge/docs/content/deploy.rst

 Heroku
 ~~~~~~

 Centrifuge can be deployed on Heroku.
-Note that Heroku disables inactive WebSocket connections
-after 55 sec, so you need to implement some sort of ping on client side.
-There is an example
-in Centrifuge repo - simple chat on JSFiddle using Centrifuge hosted on Heroku.
+There is an example in Centrifuge repo - simple chat
+on JSFiddle using Centrifuge hosted on Heroku.

 The recipe of deploying Centrifuge on Heroku can be found here: https://github.com/centrifugal/heroku-centrifuge